The new generation of researchers

-This session introduces the newest generation of researchers in the Faculty of Society and Design, covering a range of disciplines researched in the faculty including the humanities, criminology, built environment and psychology.
+This session introduced the newest generation of researchers in the Faculty of Society and Design, covering a range of disciplines researched in the faculty including the humanities and built environment.

 Dr. Oscar Davis – Indigenous Fellow